Devbrianhuynh/cpu-simulator/README.md

      - Submit sends the data to the cache
      - Save sends the data to the SSD for permanent storage
 3. Reading data
-   - Enter the topic that you had just entered
+   - Enter the topic that you had just entered (seen in the message screen on the right of the monitor)
+   - The description you've entered is displayed

+<a name='contributing'></a>
+## Contributing
+Feel free to contribute to this project, make it better, and add new features

+<a name='license'></a>
+## License
+This project is licensed under The Unlicensed license and was orignally developed by <a href='https://github.com/Devbrianhuynh'>@Devbrianhuynh</a>